felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

 # User Stories
 As a municipal worker, I want an intuitive and easy to use interface that tells me the information clearly.

-As a municipal worker, I want a clear root that is easy to follow.
+As a municipal worker, I want a clear route that is easy to follow.

 As an environmental organization, I want to be able to see the reports on environment impacts and see a reduction in the carbon footprint and energy savings.

-As a system manager, I want well document and modular code that is easy to maintain.
+As a system manager, I want well documented and modular code that is easy to maintain.

 As a waste management company, I want an increase in efficiency and reduction of carbon footprint.